 Administrative Review Procedure

-All Tier 4 refusals for applications made on or after the 20 October 2014 will not attract a right of appeal.
+All Tier 4 and (associated PBS Dependant applications) refusals for applications made in the UK on or after the 20 October 2014 will not attract a right of appeal.
 This has now been replaced with the administrative review process.
 For further details, please see the Home Office webpages.

 International Student Newsletter